 Here in Puerto Rico, Christmas is celebrated as a subdued and religious holiday.
 But the BIG holiday is Three Kings Day.

 The town of Juana Díaz boasts the original celebration, with biggest celebration on the island.
 Usually, the official Kings start a caravan around Puerto Rico on January 2, and end up in Juana Díaz on the night of January 5.
-Watch our Facebook page for more events.
+This post about the caravan route is in Spanish, but it has all the towns and times where/when you can see the caravan.
+The big present giveaway and 3 Kings celebration for the family will be held in Old San Juan on the grounds of El Morro on January 6 from 8am to 3pm.
+Check our Facebook page for more events.

-Through January 6: Jardin Navideño at the Caguas Botanical Garden
+Through January 6: Santa’s Christmas Garden at the Caguas Botanical Garden

-The Caguas Botanical Garden is all lit up for Christmas!
+The Caguas Botanical Garden is all lit up for the Christmas season!
 Plus there is food and music and family fun.
 See their Facebook page for more info.

 Through January 6: Navitown at Bahia Urbana